Paint projects using Behr Semi-Gloss Latex Enamel

 We ordered it online from Home Depot.
 We did when we ordered our stock cabinets for our laundry room makeover.
 Now we thought we were going to use two gallons to paint our interior doors, but I guess that DIY project just hasn’t happened yet.

-We are noramally Sherwin Williams paint people.
-But even on sale, SW paint can sometime run you a lot more than this paint.
+We are normally Sherwin Williams paint people and you can see why in this repaint of our kitchen island.
+But even on sale, SW paint can sometimes run you a lot more than this paint.
 Therefore, that is why we tried this paint.
 As of right now, it is holding up on all of our projects (and we have kids that completely destroy things).

 I am sure next year we can come back and update if this paint easily becomes damaged, etc.

 Do you need help deciding what color of paint to use for your cabinets or walls?